 1. Ring in the New Year!

 Icelanders know how to party and New Years Eve is one of the biggest parties of the year!
-Like most countries, Years Eve in Iceland is a time of celebration.
+Like most countries, New Years Eve in Iceland is a time of celebration.
 You can expect large New Year’s gatherings in the big cities like Reykjavik, Isafjordur, and Akureyri.

 Reykjavik also has an annual fireworks display!
 Another tradition for Icelanders is to watch a comedy special that comes on every year at 10:30 pm, recounting the year.
 If you stay a little longer into January, the Reykjavik International Games offer a sports spectacle that attracts numerous visitors and competitors from around the world.